-Environment, Health, and Safety, abbreviated as EHS, refers to general environmental regulations, aimed at protecting public health and safety as well as the general environment from various hazards.
-Most large enterprises have to manage their regulatory and corporate responsibilities in terms of EHS.
-As EHS compliance management is very complex and even challenging, enterprises create large EHS teams and departments to effectively control hazards, operational threats, and environmental risks.
+Environment, Health, and Safety, abbreviated as EHS, refers to general environmental regulations aimed at protecting public health and safety as well as the general environment from various hazards.
+Most large enterprises have to manage their regulatory and corporate responsibilities regarding EHS.
+As EHS compliance management is very complex and even challenging, enterprises create large EHS teams and departments to control hazards, operational threats, and environmental risks effectively.

-Among major areas of EHS business field, there are air emission tracking, water and chemical management, waste and hazardous materials management, safety management, as well as compliance and risk management.
-Failures in any of these areas can lead to serious and often long-term consequences for employee health, business success, and environmental welfare.
+Among the major areas of the EHS business field, there are air emission tracking, water, and chemical management, waste and hazardous materials management, safety management, as well as compliance and risk management.
+Failures in these areas can lead to serious and often long-term consequences for employee health, business success, and environmental welfare.

 Vendantix global Survey of 400 EHS Managers states that worldwide spending on EHS is expected to increase by 4% this year, with double-digit budget increases for digital technologies.

 Management of EHS performance is a complex process.
-Complying with ever-changing standards, recording and tracking incidents, assessing risks, ensuring corrective actions requires effort and time and any inaccuracy or fault may lead to an injury or even a fatality, production loss, and eventually, have a negative impact on company reputation.
+Complying with ever-changing standards, recording and tracking incidents, assessing risks, and ensuring corrective actions require effort and time, and any inaccuracy or fault may lead to an injury or even a fatality, production loss, and, eventually, harm the company’s reputation.

 We will tell you more about each of these risks to understand how they can be solved with the help of artificial intelligence.

-The most challenging area of EHS is ensuring compliance with acting regulations, permits and licenses.
-The reason behind it is that the number of various compliance obligations is changing at a rapid pace.
-In addition, the constantly changing regulatory landscape makes it harder for companies to timely manage compliance tasks, permits and policy requirements within companies and enterprises.
-According to Capgemini : “all managers spend over three hours per day on reporting or administration”.
+The most challenging area of EHS is ensuring compliance with acting regulations, permits, and licenses.
+The reason is that the number of various compliance obligations is changing rapidly.
+In addition, the constantly changing regulatory landscape makes it harder for companies to timely manage compliance tasks, permits, and policy requirements within companies and enterprises.
+According to Capgemini: “All managers spend over three hours per day on reporting or administration.”

-Another important area of EHS refers to the maintenance of a safe working environment for employees, covering all aspects of technical and facility issues, fall protection, laboratory safety as well as machinery, lifting and work equipment, etc.
+Another important area of EHS refers to maintaining a safe working environment for employees, covering all aspects of technical and facility issues, fall protection, laboratory safety, as well as machinery, lifting and work equipment, etc.

-Everything can happen and no one is immune to catastrophes and force majeure circumstances.
-Fire and its prevention, rescue, and evacuation plans that can be applied to multiple scenarios of emergencies, such as accidental chemical releases, earthquakes, floods are also areas that have to be covered by EHS departments.
+Everything can happen, and no one is immune to catastrophes and force majeure circumstances.
+Fire and its prevention, rescue, and evacuation plans that can be applied to multiple scenarios of emergencies, such as accidental chemical releases, earthquakes, and floods, are also areas that have to be covered by EHS departments.

 This risk covers all aspects related to employee safety.
-Among them required compliance with general employee health, a duty of care, requirements for personal protective equipment, monitoring of employee safety gear.
-To limit the effects of this risk, EHS teams provide employees with pieces of training and necessary resources to ensure that they keep their health top-of-mind.
+Among them required compliance with general employee health, a duty of care, personal protective equipment requirements, and employee safety gear monitoring.
+To limit the effects of this risk, EHS teams provide employees with training and necessary resources to ensure that they keep their health top-of-mind.

 Another EHS core competence is risks posed to our environment or living organisms by companies’ emissions or inefficient resource usage.
 Effective management of these risks enables companies to be more sustainable and environmentally friendly.

-Artificial Intelligence (which embraces in our case Machine Learning, Computer Vision, Natural Language Processing) is widely portrayed as the future superpower affecting not only our daily lives but also businesses.
-With its ability to perform human-like tasks, AI has proven to be an efficient tool for many complex tasks that in the past required human labor.
+Artificial Intelligence (which embraces, in our case, Machine Learning, Computer Vision, and Natural Language Processing) is widely portrayed as the future superpower affecting our daily lives and businesses.
+With its ability to perform human-like tasks, AI has proven to be an efficient tool for many complex tasks that, in the past, required human labor.

-Today, computers and AI-powered software are taking over many human work processes, performing them more efficient and error-free.
-To put it simply, AI is mostly described as “human intelligence performed by a machine”.
+Today, computers and AI-powered software are taking over many human work processes, performing them more efficiently and error-free.
+Simply put, AI is described as “human intelligence performed by a machine.”
+According to Gartner:

-On the basis of this statement, we can say that AI using specific machine learning techniques can understand, analyze, process information, and even make automated decisions.
+Based on this statement, we can say that AI using specific machine learning techniques, can understand, analyze, process information, and even make automated decisions.

-Aforementioned Machine Learning (ML) enables computers or devices to learn from the input data without human intervention.
-Machine learning techniques are able to adjust to new data and constantly improve themselves due to specially programmed algorithms.
+Machine Learning (ML) enables computers or devices to learn from the input data without human intervention.
+Due to specially programmed algorithms, machine learning techniques can adjust to new data and improve themselves.

-Also important to mention is Deep Learning (DL), which refers to a subset of ML, whose algorithms and techniques are similar to ML, but capabilities are not analogous.
-The main difference between ML and DL lies in the interpretation of the data they feed on.
-In DL, a computer system is trained to perform classification tasks directly from sounds, texts, or images by using a large amount of labeled data.
+Also important to mention is Deep Learning (DL), which refers to a subset of ML whose algorithms and techniques are similar to ML but whose capabilities are not analogous.
+The main difference between ML and DL lies in interpreting the data they feed on.
+In DL, a computer system is trained to perform classification tasks directly from sounds, texts, or images using a large amount of labeled data.

 By processing high volumes of data ( visual, audio, textual, digital), AI can provide risk and compliance managers with improved recognition of the risks they face, enabling them to spend less time on repetitive tasks and implementing risk and compliance solutions based on AI technology, thus continually enhancing risk management processes.

 Risk management software analyzes significant amounts of data and singles out valuable metrics used by a company for expertizing risks.
-It selects appropriate assessment approaches and as a result identifies and prioritizes risks, suggesting most suitable correction actions.
+It selects appropriate assessment approaches and, as a result, identifies and prioritizes risks, suggesting the most suitable corrective actions.